Dunedin, New Zealand · Monday 14 September 2026

 Adjusted Time

-On our difficulty model, Dunedin Marathon plays about even with a flat, cool road marathon for a 3:30 runner.
-It ranks #956 hardest of 1245 marathons we analyse, and #9 of 11 in New Zealand.
+On our difficulty model, Dunedin Marathon plays about 4 minutes slower than an average road marathon for a 3:30 runner.
+It ranks #700 hardest of 1150 marathons we analyse, and #9 of 11 in New Zealand.
 Use the calculator above to see the exact adjusted time for your own goal pace.

 |---|---|---|